CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

 === "Intra-cohort"

-    For this example, we'll use [`individuals.json`](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/t/data/individuals.json), which contains a `JSON` array of 36 patients.
-We will conduct a comprehensive cross-comparison among all individuals within this file.
+    For this example, we use [`individuals.json`](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/t/data/individuals.json), a `JSON` array with 36 patients.
+The goal is to compare every patient against every other patient in the file.

     First, we will download the file:

     ```bash
     wget https://raw.githubusercontent.com/CNAG-Biomedical-Informatics/pheno-ranker/refs/heads/main/t/data/individuals.json
     ```

-    And now we run `Pheno-Ranker`:
+    Now run `Pheno-Ranker`:

     ```bash
     pheno-ranker -r individuals.json
     ```

     ???
 Example "More input examples"